 Work with your new EOR to establish company accounts and employee profiles.
 This involves:

-- Completing service agreements
+- Completing service agreements and compliance documentation

 - Setting up billing and payment methods